ttrinh3/bme680-pms/README.md

 [ ] ULP has woken up SoC, now use the rest of the sensors to verify fire\

 ## Misc
-[ ] Determine whether an EXT wakeup is a viable replacement for ULP wakeup
+[ ] Determine whether an EXT wakeup is a viable replacement for ULP wakeup\
+Looks like it is, at least for logic high.
+Next, see if you can change the logic so that it must reach a certain level